eiriktsarpalis/typeshape-csharp/README.md

   * A simple pretty-printer for .NET values,
   * A generic random value generator based on `System.Random`,
   * A structural `IEqualityComparer<T>` generator for POCOs and collections,
-  * A simplistic object graph validator.
+  * An object validator in the style of System.ComponentModel.DataAnnotations.
 * [`TypeShape.ReflectionApp`](https://github.com/eiriktsarpalis/typeshape-csharp/tree/main/tests/TypeShape.ReflectionApp) and [`TypeShape.SourceGenApp`](https://github.com/eiriktsarpalis/typeshape-csharp/tree/main/tests/TypeShape.SourceGenApp) define simple console apps for testing generic programs in CoreCLR and NativeAOT.

 ## Getting Started